-Sulphur an added note, plus other chemicals when mixed with the Raw Rubber then heated develops characteristics.
+Sulfur is an added note, plus other chemicals when mixed with the Raw Rubber and then heated develop characteristics.
 Such as Friction, Flexibility, and protection from Ultraviolet Rays, just to mention a few, giving You a glimpse of some characteristics without boring you too much.

 The Manufacturing Process